kollokollo/MQTT-Hyperdash/README.md

 #### rule-engine sysmeasure

-Rule engines are ment to be applications running completely in the background.
+Rule engines are meant to be applications running completely in the background.
 They do not interact directly with user.
-Their function is to subscribe to a set of topics, watch their updates and trigger a routine, which calculates something based on the input topics and finally puplish the result to output topics, which then can trigger other rules or rule engines.
-They also can perform actions on the machine they are running, like excecuting shell scripts when a topic content matches a certain pattern, or perform measurements by accessing local hardware cmponents and publish the results to the mqtt network.
+Their function is to subscribe to a set of topics, watch their updates and trigger a routine, which calculates something based on the input topics and finally publish the result to output topics, which then can trigger other rules or rule engines.
+They also can perform actions on the machine they are running, like executing shell scripts when a topic content matches a certain pattern, or perform measurements by accessing local hardware components and publish the results to the mqtt network.

-With multuple rule engines running even on different computers using the same broker, one can implmenent a full automation control, which would create the Internet of Things.
+With multiple rule engines running even on different computers using the same broker, one can implement a full automation control, which would create the Internet of Things.

 The concept of rule engines is not new and can be found in other automation concepts as well.
-This  implementation is focused on high performance quick reaction, and reliablility.
+This  implementation is focused on high performance quick reaction, and reliability.
 And the realization is not very complicated.
 Please read the the [rule engine howto](doc/MQTT-rule-engine-howto.md) in the doc/ section.